PHOTOX/ABIN/README.md

 It can do path integral simulations and also utilizes quantum thermostat based on General Langevin equation.
 It can also simulate non-adiabatic events using Surface-hoping algorithm.

-The basic philosophy of this program is simple.
+The basic philosophy of ABIN program is simple.
-While the program itself handles the propagation of the system according to the equations of motion, the forces and energies are taken from the external electronic structure program such as ORCA or TeraChem.
+While the program itself handles the propagation of the system according to the equations of motion, the forces and energies are taken from an external electronic structure program such as ORCA or TeraChem.
-The call to the chosen external program is handled via a simple shell script.
+The call to the chosen external program is handled via a simple shell script interface.
 Therefore, writing a new interface is rather straightforward and can be done without any changes to ABIN or the ab initio code.